Country Club Park, Los Angeles: History

 After The Los Angeles Golf Club moved west, Isaac Milbank, with partner George Chase, subdivided the property for mostly large homes and mansions.
 Country Club Park matured in the 1920s and homes were constructed in the latest architectural styles: Craftsman, Tudor Revival, Spanish Colonial Revival, Colonial Revival and Mediterranean Revival.

 In the wake of the U.S. Supreme Court ruling in Shelley v.
 Kraemer (1948) which struck down racial exclusionary covenants, Country Club Park was one of the first affluent neighborhoods in Los Angeles to allow blacks to purchase homes.

 In 2010, the neighborhood was designated a Los Angeles Historic Preservation Overlay Zone because of the large number of intact buildings dating back to the earliest phases of Los Angeles’ development.

 Geography

 Country Club Park is bounded by Olympic Boulevard on the north, Crenshaw Boulevard on the west, Pico Boulevard on the south, and Western Avenue on the east.
 The neighborhood of Arlington Heights is directly south.
 Wilshire Park is north.
 Oxford Square is west.

-Country Club Park is partially gated; three streets that intersect Pico Boulevard are closed to through-traffic.
+Country Club Park is partially gated; three streets that intersect Pico Boulevard are closed to through-traffic and pedestrians.